 NY investor firm exec charged with insider trading

-NEW YORK (AP) — The director of market intelligence at an investor relations firm was arrested on insider trading charges Tuesday and accused of using drafts of press releases to illegally earn nearly a million dollars.
+NEW YORK (AP) — The director of market intelligence at an investor relations firm was arrested on insider trading charges Tuesday and accused of using drafts of press releases to illegally earn more than a half-million dollars.

-Michael Lucarelli, 51, was a director at Manhattan-based Lippert/Heilshorn & Associates Inc. when he made the illegal trades over the last year, prosecutors said as they announced 13 securities fraud charges.
+Michael Lucarelli was a director at Manhattan-based Lippert/Heilshorn & Associates Inc. when he made the illegal trades over the last year, prosecutors said as they announced 13 securities fraud charges.

 Authorities said Lucarelli made multiple illegal trades using information from the working drafts of press releases about upcoming earnings reports that his company prepared for its clients.
 They said he used four different brokerage accounts to carry out the trades, although two of the accounts were suspended in March by a brokerage firm that was not identified in court papers.